ChrisCarleton/BottomTime-Core/docs/Users.md

 **500 Server Error** | An internal error occurred while attempting to retrieve the profile information from the database.
 An [Error](General.md#error-object) Object will be returned in the response body with more details.

 ### POST /users/:username/changePassword
 Changes a user's password.
 Users may change their own passwords.
+Admins can change the password for any user account.

 #### Route Parameters
 * **username** - The username identifying the account for which the password will be changed.